-AND manufactures and supplies digital maps that are used for location-based services throughout the whole world for mobile phones, the Internet and desktop applications.
+AND manufactures and supplies digital maps that are used for location-based services throughout the whole world for various applications.

-AND has two offices with in total over 90 employees.
+AND has two offices with in total more than 90 employees.
 The head office is located in Capelle aan den IJssel.
 In addition there is a production facility in India.
-The most important activities in the Netherlands consist of:
+The main activities in the Netherlands include: